echamudi/bon-jisho/test/manual-testing.md

     - The search sentences in weblio MUST be clickable.
 - Kanji Tree
   - The kanji tree MUST be shown in the correct sorting
+  - The text must be clickable to open the details

 ### Special Features on Some Pages
 - 根本 ねもと　1290160